senju-hashirama/music-downloader/README.md

 # 🤔🤔🤔 How to install??? 🤔🤔🤔
-i) First clone the repo or download the zip file.
+i)   First clone the repo or download the files as a zip file.

-ii) Open cmd/terminal and navigate to the downloaded or cloned files.
+ii)  Open cmd/terminal and navigate to the directory where the files are downloaded.

 iii) Now run "pip install -r requirements.txt"

 iv)  After the installation run "python -m streamlit run gui.py"

 V)   Enjoy listening to your favourate songs!!!!